 At one point, a foul line drive nearly took out my front teeth.
 My buddy Al, seated next to me, nearly cold-cocked me upside the head as he turned an tried to catch the ball speeding murderously by.
 "You almost took a right cross on that one!," said a smiling Terrell.

 Of course, there are others in this photo that are notable.
 Pitchers Charley Walters, Dave Goltz and Dick Woodson and Tom "The Blade" Hall all left their mark: the former as a sportswriter, the latter three on the mound.
 Rick Dempsey went on to play for several fine Orioles teams in the 70's, while Charley Manuel managed the 2008 World Champion Philadelphia Phillies.
-And Hall of Fame pitcher Early Wynn is pictured in the front row, a coach on this team.
+Eric Soderholm, Dave Goltz and Jose Stennett were each chosen by The Sporting News for its future stars-studded 1968 Minor League Players of the Year Team.
+Jim Holt would be an on again / off again regular and DH for the Twins.
+And Hall of Fame pitcher Early Wynn is pictured in the front row, a coach on this team,

 But these end up trivial details, with the heart of the matter elsewhere - at least for me.

 And yes, my brother did come back from Vietnam to live a wonderful and productive life.
 Probably holding one of his grandchildren at this very moment.

 |Robert Alexander||23||R||R||6' 2.0"||183||Mar 5, 1945||San Diego, CA, US|